Browse for new tiles, and you’ll quickly discover that there are countless tile shapes and patterns. It’s enough to make your head spin.

 To help you sort through the options, we’ve compiled this guide, complete with pictures.
 It will introduce you to some of the most popular tile shapes and patterns.

 The basic square is one of the most common tile shapes.
-You’ll see it in anything from tiny half-inch boxes to massive large-format tiles that measure 12 inches or more.
+You’ll see it in anything from tiny half-inch boxes to massive large-format tiles that measure 48''x48 inches or more.

 Stacked tiles are arranged in a straight-line pattern.
 One placed directly under — or beside — the next.
 The edges of the tiles form straight lines down or across the surface.

 Checkerboard patterns stick with this basic straight-line arrangement, but they do it with alternating colors.
-Black and white, as shown below, is a common choice, but you can create a checkerboard with any combination you choose.
+Black and white is a common choice, but you can create a checkerboard with any combination you choose, as shown below.

 Another fundamental tile shape is the rectangle.
-While just as basic as reliable old squares, rectangles offer more arrangement options.
+While just as basic and reliable as squares, rectangles offer more arrangement options.
 Since rectangles have both a short side and a long side, turning them one way or another makes a big difference in the look of your room.

 As with squares, you can arrange rectangles in a straight-line pattern, but running bond designs are often more common.
 In running bond, tiles are offset from those in the preceding row.
 Sometimes, this style is known as running brick because it’s the arrangement typically used for brick walls.